Early-Exit Graph Neural Networks: Additional Results

 Here, we want to understand how our instantiation of the non-linearities $\sigma_1(x) = \text{ReLU}(\text{TanH}(x))$ and $\sigma_2 = \text{ReLU}(x)$ results in effective w.r.t. more common choices in the design of neural networks, such as ReLU or TanH.
 In order to assess these aspects, we compare SAS-GNN against A-DGN and GRAFF, using all the possible combinations of ReLU, TanH, and ReLU+TanH.
 Our objective is to understand whether we have any advantage in terms of performance, rather than a result that is limited to the theory.
 We present such a comparison in Table \ref{tab:activations_comparison}.
 From the Table, we see that our principled approach ranks first in 2 out of 5 datasets, namely \texttt{Tolokers} and \texttt{Questions}.
 While A-DGN performs significantly better than GRAFF and SAS-GNN in \texttt{Minesweeper} and \texttt{Roman Empire}.
 In the other datasets, the performance remains comparable for all the activation types.
 Surprisingly, GRAFF tends to perform worse than the other models, even though it was designed specifically to handle heterophilic graphs.
 However, when it was proposed by \cite{GRAFF2}, this specific benchmark was not introduced yet, thus, we attribute this gap to this new collection.
 We present additional evidence on the impact of ReLU+TanH, when used within other GNNs, such as GCN, GraphSAGE, GAT, and GIN, in Section \ref{sec:extended_EE}.

-\subsection{Full Results on the benchmark for heterophily}
+\subsection{Full Results on the Benchmark for Heterophily}

-In this section, we present the full leaderboard results from the benchmark proposed by~\citet{criticallookatgnn}.
-While Table~\ref{tab:result_heterophilic} already reported partial results showcasing the best-performing models, here we provide a more complete view.
+In this section, we present the full leaderboard results from the heterophily benchmark introduced by~\citet{criticallookatgnn}.
+While Table~\ref{tab:result_heterophilic} already provided a fair comparison with our approach, here we aim to give a more complete picture.

-The benchmark from~\citet{criticallookatgnn} focuses on evaluating GNNs on a suite of diverse, medium-to-large graphs with varying degrees of heterophily, domain, density, and size.
-In their study, it was demonstrated that many GNN models originally designed to handle heterophily underperform compared to classical GNNs, such as GCN, GraphSAGE, and GAT, or even GTs, when evaluated under this more realistic setting.
+The benchmark of~\citet{criticallookatgnn} evaluates GNNs on diverse medium-to-large graphs spanning different domains and exhibiting varying degrees of heterophily, density, and size.
+Their study revealed that many models explicitly designed for heterophily often underperform compared to classical GNNs such as GCN, GraphSAGE, GAT, or even GTs when tested under this more realistic setting.
+More recently, \citet{classicgnnsstrongbaselines} showed that the performance of these classic MPNNs can be pushed even further by incorporating simple architectural components, most notably, dropout layers interleaved by message-passing layers.
+Table~\ref{tab:extended_result_heterophilic} reports the updated benchmark.
+Results are taken by \citet{criticallookatgnn, coognns, classicgnnsstrongbaselines}.

-Given this context, our proposed SAS-GNN and EEGNN models exhibit superior performance relative to heterophily-specialized methods, and are comparable to, or even outperform, the classic GNNs in several cases.
-Additionally, we include results for the same classical models after undergoing a more extensive hyperparameter tuning, as reported by~\citet{classicgnnsstrongbaselines}.
-These tuned versions incorporate techniques such as dropout, batch normalization, and residual connections, which lead to significant performance improvements for both message-passing architectures (e.g., GCN, GraphSAGE, GAT) and Graph Transformers (e.g., Polynormer).

-Despite not employing normalization or dropout in our models, SAS-GNN and EEGNN remain competitive on \texttt{Tolokers} and \texttt{Questions}, where we still match or surpass several strong baselines.
-However, on other datasets, we acknowledge a noticeable gap when compared to extensively tuned models.
-This observation further highlights the importance of architectural principles that incorporate mechanisms like weight sharing and depth-resilient message-passing.
-This enables our models to maintain competitive performance in diverse settings without relying on auxiliary components.
+From this broader context, two main observations emerge with respect to our approach.
+First, our models consistently outperform heterophily-specialized architectures, even without extensive tuning, demonstrating that our design generalizes well to heterophilic settings.
+Second, performance gains in these benchmarks are strongly correlated with components that are not currently supported by our theoretical framework, such as dropout or normalization layers.
+Indeed, ablating dropout leads to significant performance drops across baselines.
+In some cases (e.g., \texttt{Minesweeper} and \texttt{Roman Empire}) models without dropout still surpass ours, while in others (e.g., \texttt{Questions} and \texttt{Tolokers}) dropout is less critical and our models perform comparably or even better.
+These cases highlight situations where our principled design is particularly effective.